Bobby Shmurda: Career

 Shmurda's debut studio album with Epic Records was scheduled for release in 2016 and was going to be produced by Jahlil Beats.
 It was postponed, however, due to his imprisonment.
-In February 2017, Shmurda freestyled for rapper Meek Mill and claimed that he was still writing music while in prison.
-The following year, Shmurda featured on fellow rapper 6ix9ine's single "Stoopid", phoning in his verses over the prison telephone.
+In February 2017, he freestyled for rapper Meek Mill and claimed that he was still writing music while in prison.
+The following year, he featured on 6ix9ine's single "Stoopid", phoning in his verses over the prison telephone.
 The single peaked at number 25 on the Billboard Hot 100.

 Shmurda made his first concert performance appearance since being released from prison at Rolling Loud Festival in Miami, Florida on Friday, July 23, 2021.

 On September 3, 2021, Shmurda released his first single since his release from jail, "No Time for Sleep (Freestyle)".
-On March 27, 2022, after years of conflict with Epic Records, Bobby Shmurda's request for release was approved and finalized.
+On March 27, 2022, after years of conflict with Epic Records, his request for release was approved and finalized.

+Post his Epic release, Shmurda has called hip-hop "very dangerous" to kids and has tried to distance himself from mainstream hip-hop culture.
+He has also expressed disinterest in releasing new music.

+In July 2023, Shmurda announced he had been writing an autobiography.

+In May 2025, Shmurda's Still Alive Tour was canceled shortly before its scheduled start.
+He addressed the cancellation on Instagram, apologizing to fans and attributing the situation to disputes with booking agents Philip Stengel (Halo Touring) and Sergio Patillo (Oakstreet Media), alleging mismanagement and hinting at potential legal action.
+HBooking agent Philip Stengel publicly refuted Shmurda's claims, asserting that the tour was canceled due to low ticket sales, averaging around 10 per city.
+Stengel shared data suggesting poor demand, including screenshots of venues where only a handful of tickets, or none, had been sold.
+He emphasized that the issue was not promotion, but lack of audience interest, calling the tour "not viable under any circumstances."
+The 19-date tour had been set to run from May 15 to June 19, with stops in major cities such as Washington, D.C., Los Angeles, Houston, and Boston.